2001051-mr/CS220-AU-portfolio/README.md

 - 2021/12/1 - Continued working on the website
 - 2021/12/2 - Added picture to website
 - 2021/12/2 - Started on my portfolio overview
-- 2021/12/9 - finished the Fenrir stroy on my website
+- 2021/12/9 - finished the Fenrir story on my website
+- 2021/12/16 - crossed out some items on my to do list

 <br>